c9s/vim-makefile/README.md

-The default behavior is, When installing vim scripts, your plugin name will be the current directory name, and will search files from all directories to install.
-Files with .vim extension of the current directory will be installed too.
+The default behavior is, When installing vim scripts, your plugin name will be current directory name, and will search files from all directories to install.
+Files with .vim extension of current directory will be installed too.
 (but please make sure you've added a comment like `"script type: plugin` in your script)